chmduquesne/resume.chmd.fr/resume.md

 > \
 > I am French, living in Munich and looking for a job over there.
 I am
 > after ambitious projects that will challenge me and allow me to grow my
 > skills.
-I like to ship clean, reliable, continuously deployed code.
-I am
+I like to ship clean, continuously deployed code.
+I am a Vim
-> a Vim user, a Belgium beer drinker, and a shitty movie lover.
+> user and a Belgium beer lover.

 ----